REHKATSCH Attorneys at Law

-For media operators (editorial offices, journalists), for example, the aspect of the media’s claim to information, the provision of information and the exploitation of information is important.
+For media operators (editorial offices, journalists), for example, the aspect of the media’s claim to information, the provision of information and the utilization of information is important.
 This regularly results from the state press laws.